If you’ve ever built a B2B landing page that didn’t convert, you understand the struggle.

 PolishedGeek helps businesses superpower their monday.com accounts for efficient and effective project management.
 That’s a pretty niche service.
 So they don’t target everyone — and they don’t try to target everyone with their landing page.
 They only target businesses looking to optimize their operations using monday.com.
 “Every business is unique,” their landing page explains, “which means there is no one-size-fits-all solution to moving to a new process management platform or a Work OS like monday.com… We’re here to help you find the right path to success with your monday.com system.”

-7. Neil Patel — For a Lead Magnet Quiz
+7. Neil Patel Landing Page — For a Lead Magnet Quiz

 The Takeaway: Create a simple, relevant quiz to generate leads.